PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer-0-1-2(1).md

-The bug in the code is that the `raw` parameter is not being considered in the `apply` method when the `engine` is set to `'cython'` or `'numba'`.
-To fix this bug, we need to modify the code to include the `raw` parameter in the function calls for both the `'cython'` and `'numba'` engines.
+The bug in the code is that the `raw` parameter is not being properly applied to the `apply_func` function.
+To fix this bug, we need to modify the code to pass the `raw` parameter to the `apply_func` function.

 Here is the fixed code: